Las Vegas couple bound, tortured in violent mansion robbery

 Queen later searched for the couple’s name on Facebook, detectives said.
 Queen also attempted to sell the stolen handbags, which police later determined belonged to the robbery victim, they said.

 Earlier in the day on Jan.
-12, a man called police saying two of the suspects, believed to be the two teenagers, shot him in his MacDonald Highlands home off Horizon Ridge Parkway, documents said.
+12, a man called police saying two of the suspects, believed to be the two teenagers, shot him in his MacDonald Highlands home, documents said.

 The victim told police he woke up in the middle of the night to two men, armed with handguns, yelling at him.
 The two men then shot the man, police said.
 The victim then took a handgun out of his nightstand and shot at the two men, who ran off.